How to stay active with Seasonal Affective Disorder (SAD), so you can feel better.

 Disclaimer: I am not a medical professional and recommend you first seek the advice of your family doctor if you think you are suffering from SAD or depression.

 - Exercise regularly.
 Studies show that regular, moderate aerobic exercise is an effective treatment for depression2 (however please see a doctor before self-treating and seek emergency medical attention if you feel like hurting yourself)!
 Take up something you enjoy so you will stick with it.
 Going to weekly yoga with a friend helped me when my postpartum depression was at its worst.
 As I started feeling better, I increased the intensity of my physical activity.
-I feel best when I get that runner’s high a few times a week (and research indicates higher intensity exercise is more effective), but do what works for you!
+I feel best when I get that runner’s high a few times a week, and research indicates higher intensity exercise is more effective, but do what works for you!
+A fitness tracker can help you reach your goals by tracking your activity and reminding you to move every hour.
+If you don’t currently work out, ease into it to avoid injury.

 - Exercise outdoors.
 Getting more sunlight can be helpful to sufferers of SAD.
 Morning sunlight is most intense, but if your schedule doesn’t allow for a morning walk, try getting out at lunchtime.
 Start a noon hour walking club, so you have company and something to look forward to.

 - Try light therapy.
 60-80% of people with SAD are helped a lot by light therapy3.
 The key to success is finding the intensity of light that works best for you, and using the lamp at the same time every day when you first wake up.
-I like to use the lamp first thing in the morning while I do some stretches or in-place exercises (sit-ups, push ups, squats).
-Start at a low setting as too high will cause you to feel edgy.
+I like to use my Verilux HappyLight first thing in the morning while I do some stretches or in-place exercises (sit-ups, push ups, squats).
+Start at a low setting and increase to tolerance (too high a setting may cause you to feel edgy).
 Some people may need to use the lamp all fall and winter, while others may benefit from a shorter duration of use.
 I use mine in early fall when the days get shorter, and usually don’t need it once ski season starts.

 - Manage stress.
 Easier said than done; this goes hand in hand with managing time and priorities.
-That sinkful of dishes CAN wait until tomorrow.
+That sink full of dishes can wait until tomorrow.
 If you need to go for a walk, GO!
+Gadgets that do chores for you, like the ROOMBA Robot Vacuum, can work while you walk. 😉 A pressure cooker can help you get dinner on the table faster if you don’t have time or energy to prep slow cooker meals in the morning.

 - Establish a regular routine.
 Go to bed and wake up at the same time every day and ensure you get the optimal amount of sleep.

 - Eat a healthy diet.
 Limit processed foods as much as possible, drink plenty of water, and cut back on alcohol as it can make your mood worse.
-While it’s long been recommended that people reduce or eliminate caffeine for mental health, recent research shows that there is a lower rate of depression amongst women who drink 4 cups of coffee a day.3 I find I actually feel better drinking two cups of coffee a day (as opposed to one), but cannot tolerate more than that!
-Listen to your body and try not to drink caffeine after noon as it can affect your sleep and optimal sleep is important to keeping depression at bay.
+While it’s long been recommended that people reduce or eliminate caffeine for mental health, recent research shows that there is a lower rate of depression amongst women who drink 4 cups of coffee a day.4 Everyone is different though (2 cups is enough for me)!
+Listen to your body and try not to drink caffeine after noon as it can affect your sleep; optimal sleep is important to keeping depression at bay.

 - Don’t be afraid to seek professional help.
 If you feel really down, please speak to your doctor.
 I know that it is hard to ask for help, but you CAN and will feel better!
 If you feel like you are a danger to yourself, please call 911 immediately.